PhenixCollaboration/web/_analysis/docker.md

 3. A large number of PHENIX analysis have been done with ROOT versions 5.\*.
 For example, in early 2021 ROOT version 5.34.36 was in use on interactive nodes of BNL SDCC.
 Using a consistent version of ROOT may be important for reproducibility of analyses and other purposes e.g. to ensure software compatibility.
-Instructions for **running ROOT5 using Docker** are given in the *"ROOT5"* section below.
+Specific instructions for **running ROOT5 using Docker** are given in the *"ROOT5"* section below.
+4. Platorm dependency - this is not a large issue but certain host systems may require extra runtime settings, see the *Windows* section below for an example.
+{{ site.hr }}
 ##### X11
 ###### Server access
 To enable container access to the X11 server on your machine requisite permissions need